MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.35.4
+  * Changes caused by changes in BSON module.
 * 0.35.3
   * Bugfixes in tests
 * 0.35.2